rh12503/triangula/README.md

 triangula run -img <path to image> -out <path to output JSON>
 ```

-and when your happy with its fitness, render a SVG:
+and when you're happy with its fitness, render a SVG:
 ```
 triangula render -in <path to outputted JSON> -out <path to output SVG>
 ```